hughperkins/coriander/README.md

 # cuda-on-cl

-This lets you build CUDA code for OpenCL devices.
+Build CUDA code for OpenCL devices.

 ## How it works